primus/eventemitter3/README.md

   arrays.
 - The `removeListener` method removes all matching listeners, not only the first.
+- When `removeListener` is called from within a handler for the same event on a different object, it immediately removes the listener.

 It's a drop in replacement for existing EventEmitters, but just faster.
 Free performance, who wouldn't want that?
 The EventEmitter is written in EcmaScript 3